venkat-narasimha/Balayya-Bot/README.md

-# The Legend - Discord Bot
+# Balayya Bot - Discord Bot

 ![Bot pfp](https://cdn.discordapp.com/attachments/1093230444645974217/1311944136399523891/bb_dp_21.jpg?ex=674ab2b0&is=67496130&hm=ab9dc7956ffcb35218abef7449d10a06a8c45aecf9bfd0962675522ac9a39561&)

 ## Overview

-The The Legend is a Python-based Discord bot that brings fun and entertainment to your server with random GIFs, dialogues, and pictures featuring the legendary figure Balakrishna.
+The Balayya Bot is a Python-based Discord bot that brings fun and entertainment to your server with random GIFs, dialogues, and pictures featuring the legendary figure Balakrishna.
 It offers a variety of commands to engage users and create an enjoyable atmosphere within the community.

 ## Features